Betterment/delayed/README.md

 By default all jobs are scheduled with `priority = 0`, which is top priority.
 You can change this by setting `Delayed::Worker.default_priority` to something else.
 Lower numbers have higher priority.

 The default behavior is to read 5 jobs from the queue when finding an available job.
 You can configure this by setting `Delayed::Worker.read_ahead`.

+If `Delayed::Worker.max_claims` is configured, some backends will attempt to lock multiple jobs at once for the same worker.
+This may ease query contention, but may result in some jobs synchronously waiting on the same worker, even if another worker is available.
+(By default, only one job is claimed at a time, to avoid such trade-offs.)

 By default all jobs will be queued without a named queue.
 A default named queue can be specified by using `Delayed::Worker.default_queue_name`.